Counterculture of the 1960s: Ethnic and racial movements

-Young Cuban exiles in the United States would develop interests in Cuban identity, and politics.
+Young Cuban exiles in the United States would develop interests in Cuban identity and politics.
 This younger generation had experienced the United States during the rising anti-war movement, civil rights movement, and feminist movement of the 1960s, causing them to be influenced by radicals that encouraged political introspection, and social justice.
 Figures like Fidel Castro and Che Guevara were also heavily praised among American student radicals at the time.
 These factors helped push some young Cubans into advocating for different degrees of rapprochement with Cuba.
-Those most likely to become more radical were Cubans who were more culturally isolated from being outside the Cuban enclave of Miami.
+Those most likely to choose this political path were culturally isolated from the Cuban enclave in Miami.

 Free Speech

 Much of the 1960s counterculture originated on college campuses.
 The 1964 Free Speech Movement at the University of California, Berkeley, which had its roots in the Civil Rights Movement of the southern United States, was one early example.
-At Berkeley a group of students began to identify themselves as having interests as a class that were at odds with the interests and practices of the University and its corporate sponsors.
+At Berkeley a group of students began to identify themselves as having interests as a class that were at odds with the interests and practices of the university and its corporate sponsors.
 Other rebellious young people, who were not students, also contributed to the Free Speech Movement.

 New Left

-The New Left is a term used in different countries to describe left-wing movements that occurred in the 1960s and 1970s in the Western world.
+The New Left is a term used in different countries to describe left-wing movements that arose in the 1960s and 1970s in the Western world.
 They differed from earlier leftist movements that had been more oriented towards labour activism, and instead adopted social activism.
 The American "New Left" is associated with college campus mass protests and radical leftist movements.
 The British "New Left" was an intellectually driven movement that attempted to correct the perceived errors of "Old Left" parties in the post–World War II period.
 The movements began to wind down in the 1970s, when activists either committed themselves to party projects, developed social justice organizations, moved into identity politics or alternative lifestyles, or became politically inactive.

 The emergence of the New Left in the 1950s and 1960s led to a revival of interest in libertarian socialism.
 The New Left's critique of the Old Left's authoritarianism was associated with a strong interest in personal liberty, autonomy (see the thinking of Cornelius Castoriadis) and led to a rediscovery of older socialist traditions, such as left communism, council communism, and the Industrial Workers of the World.
 The New Left also led to a revival of anarchism.
 Journals like Radical America and Black Mask in America, Solidarity, Big Flame and Democracy & Nature, succeeded by The International Journal of Inclusive Democracy, in the UK, introduced a range of left libertarian ideas to a new generation.
 Social ecology, autonomism and, more recently, participatory economics (parecon), and Inclusive Democracy emerged from this.